goschtl/zope/zopetoolkit/doc/source/about/coreextra.rst

 Libraries may have a different status in the core to convey extra information about them, such as deprecation status.

+Reasons to consider removing a library from the core are (or at least factoring out code):

+* if a library doesn't have narrative documentation and there is no commitment from maintainers to create such documentation.

+* if a library depends on a zope.* package that is itself not in the core.

+* if a library contains specific user interface code.

 Extra libraries
 ---------------